Anxiety Through the Roof? Here Are 16 Ways to Overcome it

 Recalibrate your thinking:

-Stop for a moment and consider that you’re not anxiety, anxiety is something that’s happening to you.
+Stop for a moment and remember that even if your anxiety is through the roof, you’re not anxiety, anxiety is something that’s happening to you.
 “When we recognize that our anxious feelings come from our anxious thoughts we give ourselves the opportunity to change it up,” says licensed mental health counselor Victoria Tarbell.
 “Ask yourself is what I’m thinking true?
 Is it helpful?
 If the answer to one or both of these questions is ‘no,’ experiment with changing up that inner dialogue.
 Give yourself some more supportive and encouraging statements and see how this impacts how you feel.”
 Don’t overthink the situation; it will only make it worse.

 If you can, go somewhere where you can be alone and won’t be interrupted.
 Close your eyes and think about each step of the task or activity that’s making you anxious.
 Picture it in as much detail as you can.
 Try to put you in that place as if it’s actually happening.
 “Visualizing success is 90 percent of the battle, “says Shauna Jain, MD, FRCP.
 “Remember what the mind can see, the body can achieve.”